indrajit100/AirBPCodeChallange/README.md

 Acceptance Criteria
 1. Can I shuffle the deck of card.

 Shuffle button will shuffle the card internally before displaying.
-Can able to see the shuffling when clicking it before displaying Deal One button
+Can able to see the shuffling when clicking it before displaying with Deal One button

 2. Can I draw any given number of cards from the deck, with the cards being removed from the original Double click any card will draw it from deck.
 If want to draw 6 cards then have to double click on each of this.